Candid Photography Tips

 Be on time

 This is probably one of the most overlooked things on anyone's list.
-Weddings and events require a lot of attention to the details.
+Weddings and events require a lot of attention to detail.
 No matter the size of your celebration I recommend getting the day-of coordinator who can help you to get organized and to make sure everything happens as you want.
 Your time is limited.
-Being late means the photographer will get his/her time cut off to be creative and don't rush with the coverage.
+Being late means the photographer will get his/her time cut off to be creative and will rush with the coverage.
 Your only objective is to be on time, enjoy yourself, and have fun.